a fire hydrant is sideways on the ground.

 This says:

-“Receive OTLP events over gRPC and HTTP.
-For the HTTP ones, allow all cross-origin requests.”
+“Receive OTLP events over HTTP.
+Allow all cross-origin requests.”
 OTLP is the protocol standard specified by OpenTelemetry.

 “Handle batched events.”